mjj4685/mjj4685.github.io/_posts/2020-10-05-its_the_cli_iiiiiiiiiiiiimb.markdown

 I decided to create some methods below each statement, so that it would make the method ultimately more flexible.

 #planets_list      #goodbye     #invalid_entry

-If I had simply listed a planets list, goodbye message, invalid entry message into the if/else statements, If I wanted to change those messages and change or add some functionality, it would make for some messy and potentially code down the road.
+If I had simply listed a planets list, goodbye message, invalid entry message into the if/else statements, If I wanted to change those messages and change or add some functionality, it would make for some messy and potentially breakable code down the road.

-After I made it through the comparitive statments, I knew there was hope.
+After I made it through the comparative statements, I knew there was hope.

 def  its_the_climb
    experience = gets.strip.downcase
    if experience == "struggle"
        puts
          "...The struggles I'm facing
          The chances I'm taking
          Sometimes might knock me down but
          No I'm not breaking
          I may not know it
          But these are the moments that
          I'm going to remember most yeah
          Just got to keep going
    else
          puts
         "Keep on moving
          Keep climbing
          Keep the faith baby
          It's all about
          It's all about
          The climb
          Keep the faith..."
 	end
 end